The SLIC Wikimedian in Residence project aims to advance Open Knowledge objectives in Scotland's public libraries.

-The project will build upon the range of digital skills public libraries already offer and will open up the benefits of the internet to a wider audience.
+The project builds upon the range of digital skills public libraries already offer and opens up the benefits of the internet to a wider audience.

 This supports the delivery of Strategic Aim 2: Digital Inclusion of Ambition & Opportunity: A Strategy for Public Library in Scotland 2015-2020.
-Ultimately the Wikimedian project will help to widen access to the vast collections of high quality information held in Scotland’s public libraries.
+Ultimately the Wikimedian project widens access to the vast collections of high quality information held in Scotland’s public libraries.

 Are you interested in open knowledge, culture & licensing?
 Would you like more people to gain access to, and use, your collections?
 Do you have collections of material which you feel would be suitable for licensing under and open licence?
 Do your service have staff who may be interested in getting involved with this project?
 Please email firstname.lastname@example.org.